App_assistant Mac

 The App_assistant malware

-The App_assistant malware is ad-powered piece of software which can automatically open new tabs and pages in your browser and redirect you to websites of unknown origin.
+The App_assistant malware, like Hpdm.framework and Fax.backend is ad-powered piece of software which can automatically open new tabs and pages in your browser and redirect you to websites of unknown origin.
 The App_assistant malware isn’t likely to damage your Mac computer, but it can increase your chances of encountering other malware and viruses.
 To ensure that you don’t bump into security hazards and questionable web content thanks to the activities that App_assistant performs in your browser, we encourage you to uninstall it by using the guide below.
 In case you need quick assistance to remove the hijacker, it is best to scan your Mac with the professional removal tool attached to the guide.

 NameApp_assistant